jmarkowski/webapp-template/README.md

 ## Working with Alembic

-To work with alembic, you will need to initialize the application shell so that you are working in the python environment.
+When working with alembic, you will need to initialize all of the services in maintenance mode.
+In this mode, all of the services will run except for the main application.

-    $ ./command app bash
+    $ ./command start maint

+This will automatically start the bash terminal in the root of the application.
+From here, you can run alembic commands.

     # alembic

 See the `application/README.md` for a quick summary of how to work with database migrations using Alembic.

+Conventiently, at the same time you may access `http://localhost:8080` to administer the SQL database.

+When you are finished working in this environment, type `exit` or hit `CTRL+D` to stop the running containers:

+    $ ./command stop

 # Unit Testing the Application